jonghyeonk/SustainableBPM_Simulator/README.md

 - The purpose of this tool is to simulate/observe the reduction of carbon-emission by change of facilities in manufactures under python environment.
 - The main functions are extended from basic process mining functions developed by Timo Nolle [1].
 - To run this, look at the main.ipynb file.
+(It is currently under development, so it does not show much works.)

 [1] https://github.com/tnolle/binet